AaronDewes/TediCross/README.md

 ### The Telegram bot doesn't relay messages sent by other bots

 The Telegram team unfortunately decided that bots cannot interact with each other, fearing they would get stuck in infinite loops.
 This means it is impossible, under any circumstances, for Umbrel Bot to relay messages from other Telegram bots to Discord.
-Discord does not have this limitation, and the Discord side of the bot will happily relay messages from other Discord bots to Telegram
+Discord does not have this limitation, and the Discord side of the bot will happily relay messages from other Discord bots to Telegram.

 See https://core.telegram.org/bots/faq#why-doesn-39t-my-bot-see-messages-from-other-bots